bkayratkyzy/Monte_Carlo_Simulations/README.md

 ![tech.png](Images/tech.png)

-4. Monte Carol analysis confidence intervals allowed us to define a trading range for a $10,000 investment over the next 30 days with a 95% probability.
-For example, 10,000 invstment in the Real Estate sector is expected to be 8245 to 12,542 in 30 days.
+4. Monte Carlo analysis confidence intervals allowed us to define a trading range for a $10,000 investment over the next 30 days with a 95% probability.
+For example, a 10,000 investment in the Real Estate sector is expected to be 8245 to 12,542 in 30 days.
 Real Estate had the highest range.
 The sector with the lowest range was Consumer Staples (9210 to 11,112).

 All of the sectors fall in the range 8200 to 12,542 and in general more upside means more downside risk which makes it difficult to say that one sector looks best.
 The use of 30 day Monte Carlo results depends on the investor's perspective.
 If one is focused on preserving assets then Consumer Staples has the least downside from a Monte Carlo perspective.
 If one is focused on the upside then Real Estate would be the sector to choose (although downside risk would be higher).
 In this way Monte Carlo can help manage risk of a porfolio.